RRROS/R3OS/README.md

 # R3OS
-The R3OS is a OS of writing by Rust ,based on Redox, just For RISC-V CPU .
+The R3OS is a OS of writing by Rust ,based on Redox, just for RISC-V.